JinwooOh/gatsby_netlify/src/pages/blog/2019-03-03-three-ways-to-check-a-palindrome-in-javascript.md

 What is the main advantage of this solution?

-Let's imagine that if we have a super long string, such "a...(trillion lengths of string)...b" We know that the function should return true since first and last characters are not the same.
+Let's imagine that if we have a super long string, such "a...(trillion lengths of string)...b" We know that the function should return false since first and last characters are not the same.
 It means that we don't need to compare all of the characters and we can terminate the function earlier.

 Our first solution always has O(n) time complexity, but in the second solution with the best case, it runs faster than the first solution.